-Heather Scarboro Senior Assistant Director hscarboro@fsu.edu 850.644.6493
+Heather Lazar Senior Assistant Director heather.lazar@fsu.edu 850.644.6493

-Jennifer Carter Assistant Director; Events jjcarter@fsu.edu 850.644.9773
+Tori Andrews Assistant Director; Events vandrews@fsu.edu 850.644.9773

-Abbey Hale

-Assistant Director;

-Career Liaison, College
+Abbey Hale Assistant Director; Career Liaison, FAMU-FSU College of Engineering amhale@fsu.edu 850.645.0442

-of Arts & Sciences:

-Science, Technology

-and Mathematics

-amhale@fsu.edu

-850.645.0442

-Cameron Hatcher

-Assistant Director;

-Career Liaison,

-College of Business
+Cameron Hatcher Assistant Director; Career Liaison, College of Business clhatcher@fsu.edu 850.644.9776

-clhatcher@fsu.edu

-850.644.9776

-Rebecca Lovett

-Assistant Director;

-Career Liaison, College
+Jamie Butler Assistant Director; Career Liaison, College of Arts & Sciences: Science, Technology and Mathematics jmbutler@fsu.edu 850.644.2529

-of Business and Jim

-Moran College of

-Entrepreneurship

-r.lovett@fsu.edu

-850.644.2529

-Jean Shortley

-Assistant Director;

-Career Liaison,
+Lauren Spaunburgh Assistant Director; Career Liaison, College of Business Ispaunburgh@fsu.edu 850.645.0446

-College of Engineering

-jshortley@fsu.edu

-850.645.0446

-Sherica Holston Program Assistant sholston@fsu.edu 850.644.4023
+Amanda Shephard Program Associate ashephard@fsu.edu 850.644.4023

-The Employer Relations Team
+Employer Relations Team

 The Employer Relations team is committed to providing employers a seamless recruiting experience.
-Whether you are new to FSU or one of our long-standing partners, the Employer Relations team will connect you with services and programs and to faculty, staff, and administrators in order to help you identify talent.
+Whether you are new to FSU or one of our longstanding partners, the Employer Relations team will connect you with services and programs and to faculty, staff, and administrators in order to help you identify talent.
 We know FSU students are some of the best in the country.
 Florida State University (FSU) is a member of the National Association of Colleges and Employers (NACE), the national professional association for career planning and recruitment.
 As a member of this association, FSU adheres to the Principles for Professional Conduct for career professionals, employers, and students.
 The principles support three basic precepts:

 - 1. An open and free selection of employment opportunities. - 2.
 A recruitment process that is fair and equitable to candidates and employing organizations. - 3.
-Informed and responsible decision-making by candidates.

-For more information, visit naceweb.org.
+Informed and responsible decision-making by candidates. - For more information, visit naceweb.org.